deshiiii/dougalShakespeare/content/authors/admin/_index.md

     date_end: 2024-10-01
     summary: |
       - Working within the [RECORDS](https://records.huma-num.fr/en/home/) project in collaboration with **Deezer**
-      - Analysed user listening histories at scale
+      - Statistically analysed users' anonymised listening histories at scale
-      - Worked on design & analysis of large scale survey on listening tastes & practices
+      - Assisted in the design & analysis of a large-scale survey (20K+) distributed via Deezer to shed light on how users on-platform listening preferences relate to their demographics, practices and expressed tastes.

 # Skills